F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   - Rx queue with LRO offload enabled, receiving a non-LRO packet, can forward it with size limited to max LRO size, not to max RX packet length.

+- Timestamps:

+  - CQE timestamp field width is limited by hardware to 63 bits, MSB is zero.
+  - In the free-running mode the timestamp counter is reset on power on and 63-bit value provides over 1800 years of uptime till overflow.
+  - In the real-time mode
+    (configurable with ``REAL_TIME_CLOCK_ENABLE`` firmware settings),
+    the timestamp presents the nanoseconds elapsed since 01-Jan-1970, hardware timestamp overflow will happen on 19-Jan-2038 (0x80000000 seconds since 01-Jan-1970).
+  - The send scheduling is based on timestamps from the reference "Clock Queue" completions, the scheduled send timestamps should not be specified with non-zero MSB.

+- The NIC egress flow rules on representor port are not supported.

 Statistics
 ----------